You may never have thought about it, but we owe a lot to farming.

 Farming is one of man’s oldest professions.
 Thanks to farming, we are no longer wandering around hunting for wild game.
 As far back as 10,000 years ago, farming enabled families and communities to settle in one place and build permanent towns and cities.
 (Thanks farmers!)

 Farming is arguably the most important profession.
 After all, from farms, we get our food, drink, and medicine.
 Farming provides the basic life necessities that make all other activities possible.

 But farming can be tough.
 It’s tough to predict the weather and economic trends, both of which greatly affect farmers.

 Just ask Adam Kurtz, the co-founder of Fusion CBD.
 Adam is a third-generation farmer.
-He, his parents, and his grandparents grew flowers in New York state for decades.
+He, his parents, and his grandparents grew plants in New York state for decades.

 In 2016 Adam packed up his own family and moved to Oregon to start a new farming business.
-He now specializes in a different kind of flowers—hemp flowers.
+He now specializes in hemp.
 Not only that, he and his partner Ed are leveraging their hard-earned knowledge to help small farmers around the country grow hemp themselves.
 One of the ways they do this is through their partner farm program.
-Partner farms are walked through every step of the process of growing hemp that will ultimately be used for CBD hemp cones and CBD oil products.
+Partner farms are walked through every step of the process of growing hemp that will ultimately be used for CBD hemp and CBD oil products.

 Early Challenges in Growing Hemp for CBD Oil

 Today, Fusion CBD is considered a pioneer and innovator in the hemp and CBD industry.
 But it has not always been easy.
 The first year was tough.
 Adam and his partner Ed McCauley learned some hard and expensive lessons.

 “In 2016 we planted our first-acre crop in Oregon,” recounts Adam.
 “Coming from the New York plant industry for 25 years, I had no problem successfully getting plants in the ground and growing them. “